La Salle High School (Union Gap, Washington): Background

 La Salle High School of Yakima is a Catholic Lasallian college-preparatory high school.
-The school's pedagogy is based on the teachings St. John Baptist de La Salle who founded the first Lasallian school in Reims, France in 1685.
+The school's pedagogy is based on the teachings of St. John Baptist de La Salle, who founded the first Lasallian school in Reims, France in 1685.

 La Salle High School was opened in 1998 to replace Carroll High School, which had closed in the late 1980s.
 The school is sponsored and administered by the De La Salle Christian Brothers.
 It is also a member of the Brothers' District of San Francisco New Orleans, headquartered at Mont La Salle in Napa, California.
 A group of committed Catholic parents and then-Bishop of Yakima, Cardinal Francis George, worked to found the high school.
-The support of parents from the school community continues to be instrumental in the school's growth and the fulfillment of its mission.

 Academics

 All students at La Salle take a college preparatory course of studies.
-La Salle High School partners with the University of Washington and Grand Canyon University to offer dual enrollment courses in several academic departments.
+La Salle High School partners with the University of Washington, Central Washington University, Eastern Washington University, and Grand Canyon University to offer dual enrollment courses in several academic departments.
 Additionally, a number of AP and Honors courses are offered.
-Students earn SAT and ACT scores well above the national average.
+Students earn SAT and ACT scores above the national average.
 The class of 2017 numbered 61 and received scholarship and aid offers totaling 5.5 million dollars.